Q726kbXuN/nytxw_puz/README.md

 To run this, first download and decompress the [release](https://github.com/Q726kbXuN/nytxw_puz/releases/latest/download/nytxw_puz.zip).
 Then, run the executable, and answer the three questions:

-**Malware Warnings**: There are some known issues with malware warnings on this version.
-These are being investigated, but know that the executable is safe, you can find [more details on this bug](https://github.com/Q726kbXuN/nytxw_puz/issues/8).

 ```
  1) Chrome